mcmasjc3/RingCentralCodingExercise/README.md

 I wrote a unit test to exercise the code.
 This is how I normally test anything I write.
 I didn't write tests for the refactoring piece because it doesn't compile and I don't know which dependencies I need.
-I didn'd for the queueing piece for the same reason.
+I didn't for the queueing piece for the same reason.